Indicators

 # of and % of successfully funded women’s rights and women’s-led organizations, including young women, among those that applied for receiving funds due to more flexible funding application policies A.4.6 (CSO)

-# of gender-focused funding tracking mechanisms implemented that track the funds allocated to women’s rights and women’s-led organizations A.4.4; A.4.5 (UN, RO)
+# of gender-focused funding tracking mechanisms implemented that track the funds allocated to women’s rights and women’s-led organizations A.4.4; (UN)

 # of partnerships between international civil society organizations and national and local women’s, including young women, organizations that resulted in increased funds A.4.6 (CSO)